Dpratap-y/trend_api/README.md

 ## Overview

-This document outlines the requirements for implementing two new API endpoints for ticket and revenue trends data in the admin donor application.
+This document outlines the requirements for implementing three new API endpoints for trends data in the admin donor application.

 ## API Endpoints Required